kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 	//  SupportGatewayListenerSet option indicates support for a Gateway
 	//  with ListenerSets
 	SupportGatewayListenerSet FeatureName = "GatewayListenerSet"

-	//  SupportListenerSetDynamicPortAssignment option indicates support for a ListenerSet
-	//  to dynamically assign ports
-	SupportListenerSetDynamicPortAssignment FeatureName = "ListenerSetDynamicPortAssignment"
 ```
 They will validate the following scenarios :